UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 	- 1.dc-curate-and-process-data.R
 	    - For each participant the script does the following:
 	    	- Reads the original perinasal perspiration signal data, removes noise, downsamples to 1 frame per second (fps)
-		- Reads the E4 and iWatch signal files, downsamples them, removes noise, and merges them with the PP signal file
+		- Reads the E4 and iWatch signal files, downsamples them, removes noise, and merges them with the PP signal

 	- 2.dc-process-activity-app-usage-data.R
 	    - Processes and finalizes the participant's activity data